Healing with Magnets

 To understand why this makes a difference we need to differentiate between the two types of magnets, either of which can be used in the field of medicine, both conventional and alternative.

 There are basically two types of magnets — electromagnets and permanent magnets.
 Both produce magnetic fields.
 The type of magnet that people are most familiar with is the permanent magnet.
 This is the sort that you played with at school to attract nails and iron filings and the type that holds notes on your fridge.
-Permanent magnets have been known throughout history and can be found in nature.
+Permanent magnets have been known throughout most of history and can be found in nature.

 So which type of magnet do conventional medicine and alternative medicine practitioners commonly use?